Employment Law for Employers & HR

 • Excessive or unrealistic salary expectations

-• Standardized information requests, often phrased in legal terminology
+• Standardized access requests, often drafted in legalistic language

-• Rapid demands for compensation or settlement payments
+• Prompt demands for compensation or settlement payments

-These patterns suggest that the applicant’s goal is not a serious application, but the generation of claims.
+These patterns suggest that the applicant’s aim is not genuine employment but the creation of claims.

-1. Right of access under Article 15 GDPR – aiming to identify formal errors.
+• The right of access under Article 15 GDPR, often used to identify formal errors

-2. Claims for non-material damages – frequently labeled as “pain and suffering.”
+• Claims for non-material damages, frequently referred to as “pain and suffering”

-Courts, however, increasingly emphasize that delayed or incomplete responses do not automatically give rise to compensation.
-Moreover, mere “discomfort” is insufficient—concrete and demonstrable harm must be shown.
+However, courts increasingly emphasize that delayed or incomplete access does not automatically trigger compensation.
+Mere “discomfort” is insufficient; demonstrable, concrete harm must be proven.

 Case Law on GDPR Hopping

-• Take requests seriously, but verify: Not every claim is justified.
+• Take requests seriously, but verify legitimacy: Not every claim is justified

-• Legal context: Courts require concrete evidence of damages.
+• Maintain legal awareness: Courts require concrete evidence of damages

-By following these measures, employers can avoid unnecessary payments and protracted proceedings without violating their obligations.
+This approach helps employers avoid unnecessary payments and protracted proceedings while fully complying with their obligations.

 Support from Our Law Firm

-Our firm assists employers in correctly assessing and defending against GDPR hopping.
-We examine whether access rights genuinely exist, whether abuse is present, and which defense strategies are appropriate.
-Simultaneously, we develop preventive solutions to ensure recruitment processes remain GDPR-compliant and legally secure.
+Our firm assists employers in legally assessing and countering GDPR hopping.
+We determine whether access rights genuinely exist, identify potential abuse, and recommend effective defense strategies.
+Simultaneously, we develop preventative solutions to ensure recruitment processes remain fully GDPR-compliant and legally secure.

 FAQs on GDPR Hopping

-Can an applicant really claim compensation for GDPR violations?
+Can an applicant truly claim compensation for GDPR violations?

-Yes, Article 82 GDPR allows for non-material compensation in principle.
-In practice, however, specific damages must be demonstrated—mere discomfort is insufficient.
+Yes, Article 82 GDPR generally allows non-material compensation.
+In practice, however, concrete damages must be demonstrated; mere discomfort is insufficient.

-Amounts vary, often ranging from a few hundred to several thousand euros—sometimes inflated as a settlement proposal to avoid litigation.
+Amounts vary, often ranging from several hundred to a few thousand euros, sometimes inflated as settlement proposals to avoid litigation.

-How should a company respond if an applicant demands compensation for pain and suffering?
+How should a company respond if an applicant demands compensation?

-Claims should be documented, legally reviewed, and not settled hastily.
-Often, strong defenses exist.
+Claims should be documented, legally reviewed, and not fulfilled prematurely.
+Effective defenses are frequently available.

 Your point of contact